Skip to content

 • For code freeze – create a RC branch as version-rc ex: v20.02.0-rc

-• If Possible, create Jira tickets for major changes in github that were not tracked in Jira
+• If possible, create Jira tickets for major changes in github that were not tracked in Jira

-• Begin Testing Process.
+• Begin testing process.
 See Release Testing

 • Do not modify branch directy.
 Only accept PRs

-• Only accept PRs for Bugfixes.
+• Only accept PRs for bug fixes.
 No features

-• Update master branch version to the NEXT release version with -trunk ex.
-If RC is v20.02.0-rc Master bacomes v20.05.0-trunk
+• Update main branch version to the NEXT release version with -trunk ex.
+If RC is v20.02.0-rc main becomes v20.05.0-trunk

-• CI Testing should pass on PR
+• CI testing should pass on PR

 • Test images should automatically be built via Igor’s script